 The final figure is often adjusted with an extra compensation award.
 This helps to meet any incurring financial losses by the claimant.

 UK employment laws govern the maximum compensatory award for unfair dismissal.
 The current statutory limit is £83,682 or one year's pay, whichever is the lowest figure.

-A Tribunal can order the reinstatement of your working position with your employer.
+A tribunal can order the reinstatement of your working position with your employer.
 Further upward adjustments of compensation may be due for non-compliance by your employer.

-Unfair Dismissals: How to Claim for Unfair Dismissal in the United Kingdom
+Employee Eligibility to Claim for Unfair Dismissal in the United Kingdom